KleberVales/finance-administration-system/README.md

 - ✅ Categorization of financial data
 - ✅ Dashboard with summarized financial insights
 - ✅ CRUD operations for financial records
-- ✅ Data persistence with relational database
+- ✅ Data persistence with relational